Skip to main content Skip to navigation

 My most recent book, Horizons: A Global History of Science (Penguin, 2022), provides a major reassessment of the rise of modern science.
 Beginning in the fifteenth century and moving right through to the present, Horizons pushes the history of science beyond Europe, exploring the ways in which Africa, America, Asia and the Pacific fit into the story.
 It presents familiar characters, like Newton and Einstein, in a new light, whilst also uncovering the contributions of lesser-known scientists from around the world.
 From Chinese astronomers and Mexican geneticists to Japanese physicists and Indian chemists, this is the story of the scientists who have been written out of history.
 Horizons was awarded the 2023 Jerry Bentley Prize in World History by the American Historical Association.
 Horizons was also shortlisted for the 2022 British Academy Book Prize for Global Cultural Understanding, the 2023 British Society for the History of Science Hughes Prize, and the 2023 Cosmos Book Prize.
 It has been translated into French, German, Dutch, Spanish, Portuguese, Italian, Romanian, Greek, Chinese, Japanese, and Korean.

-My first book, Materials of the Mind: Phrenology, Race, and the Global History of Science, 1815–1920 (University of Chicago Press, 2019), followed the making of the most popular mental science of the Victorian age.
+My first book, Materials of the Mind: Phrenology, Race, and the Global History of Science, 1815–1920 (University of Chicago Press, 2019), follows the making of the most popular mental science of the Victorian age.
 Skulls were collected in China and Africa, societies cross-circulated journals between Edinburgh and Calcutta, and translations of French phrenological works were imported into Melbourne and Boston.
-Bringing together museum and archival collections from across the world, Materials of the Mind presented the history of nineteenth-century science as part of global history.
-It showed how the circulation of skulls, plaster casts, letters and photographs underpinned the emergence of a new materialist philosophy of the mind.
+Bringing together museum and archival collections from across the world, Materials of the Mind presents the history of nineteenth-century science as part of global history.
+It shows how the circulation of skulls, plaster casts, letters and photographs underpinned the emergence of a new materialist philosophy of the mind.
 Materials of the Mind was awarded the 2020 President's Book Award by the Social Science History Association.

 I am currently working on a new project titled The Scientific Revolution as Global History, 1200–1800.
 This project is supported by a British Academy / Wolfson Fellowship.